 Pre-hearing joint expert meetings and statements

-In some cases, it may be of assistance to the tribunal, and the parties, if opposing party-appointed experts are able to identify areas of agreement and disagreement.
+In most cases, it will be of assistance to the tribunal, and the parties, if opposing party-appointed experts are able to identify areas of agreement and disagreement.
 A meeting between experts or the preparation of a joint statement may result in:

 - the narrowing of issues in dispute that need to be considered by the tribunal;